openstack/tempest/doc/source/configuration.rst

 accounts will be assigned a role on domain configured in ``default_credentials_domain_name``.
 This will make the accounts provisioned usable in a cloud where domain scoped tokens are required by keystone for admin operations.
-Note that the the initial pre-provision admin accounts, configured in tempest.conf, must have a role on the same domain as well, for Dynamic Credentials to work.
+Note that the initial pre-provision admin accounts, configured in tempest.conf, must have a role on the same domain as well, for Dynamic Credentials to work.